 Boulder City is located just over 20 miles outside Las Vegas, and just a few miles from amazing Hoover Dam.
 With only 15,000 residents, the small-town charm is everywhere, and the atmosphere is one of family-oriented fun.

-Boulder City was originally built in 1931 to house workers who were building the dam.
-Gambling and alcohol were prohibited in the city, and Boulder City still stands as one of only two cities in Nevada that prohibits gambling, with alcohol only being legal since 1969.
+Boulder City was initially built in 1931 to house workers who were building the dam.
+Gambling and alcohol were prohibited in the city, and Boulder City still stands as one of only two cities in Nevada that prohibits gambling, with drinking only being legal since 1969.

 The Boulder City/Hoover Dam Museum tells the story of the Boulder Canyon Project as it was experienced by those who were brave enough to endure the once desolate location to construct it.

 Boulder City Dam Museum

 Boulder City Dam Museum offers three-dimensional and interactive displays that help visitors understand the social and economic forces of the 1929 Stock Market Crash and Depression that drove thousands of unemployed workers to the Nevada desert.

 The photographs and artifacts are amazing, and as you view them, the sounds of construction ringing off the walls of Black Canyon reinforce the danger, the workers endured.

 If, after visiting the dam, you yearn for a more up-close water excursion, Evolution Expeditions offers kayaking.
 Guides will show you a side of Las Vegas that you never knew existed, including up-close views of the Hoover Dam, the wonders of the Black Canyon.

 Bootleg Canyon Zip Lines